avocado-framework/avocado/docs/source/guides/contributor/chapters/plugins.rst

 Now, let’s say you would like to also allow this change via the command-line option of your plugin (if your plugin is a command-line plugin).
-You need to register in any case and use the same method to connect your “option namespace” with your command-line option.
+You need to register in any case and use the same method to connect your **option namespace** with your command-line option.

 .. literalinclude:: ../../../../../examples/plugins/cli-cmd/hello_parser/hello_parser.py